-Empirical studies in corporate finance have long been interested in the role of bank in reducing the costs of financial distress.
-One strand of research reveals indirect evidence on benefits of close bank-firm relationships.
-Using firm-level data in Japan, Hoshi, Kashyap, and Scharfstein (1990) demonstrated the role of bank in reducing the costs of financial distress for firms that are members of a keiretsu (corporate group linked through one main bank).
-The role of the main bank is particularly important during times of distress, when it changes the affiliated firm's management and the board directors (Kang and Shivdasani [1995]; Morck and Nakamura [1999]).
-Information gathering and monitoring performed by banks may help to overcome informational free-rider problems associated with diffuse debt-holding.
-Firms with strong bank-firm relationships may be able to overcome financial distress better, giving such firms a more stable, informed, and committed source of financing (Hall and Weinstein [2000]).
+Empirical studies in corporate finance have long been focused on the role of banks in reducing the costs of financial distress.
+One strand of research reveals indirect evidence on the benefits of close bank-firm relationships.
+Using firm-level data in Japan, Hoshi, Kashyap, and Scharfstein (1990) demonstrated the role of banks in reducing the costs of financial distress for firms that are members of a keiretsu (corporate group linked through one main bank).
+The role of the main bank is particularly important during times of distress, when it changes the affiliated firm's management and board directors (Kang and Shivdasani [1995]; Morck and Nakamura Information gathering and monitoring performed by banks may help to [1999]). overcome informational "free-rider" problems associated with diffuse debt-holding.
+Firms with strong bank-firm relationships may be better able to overcome financial distress, which gives such firms a more stable, informed, and committed source of financing (Hall and Weinstein [2000]).
 Using data on small U.S. firms, authors such as Petersen and Rajan (1994) and Berger and Udell (1995) showed that a close bank relationship increases credit availability for small borrowers.
 Several other studies also suggest that small businesses benefit from a close bank relationship in European countries.1